 Who Should Be Careful Of Intermittent Fasting

 Intermittent fasting reviews vary enormously.
-As we have established, fasting is not for everyone, but from all the health benefits we have discussed, we encourage you to give intermittent fasting a try.
+Fasting is not for everyone, but with the overwhelming health benefits, give intermittent fasting a try.
 If you are pregnant, breastfeeding, a child, an adolescent, on medication, have a medical health condition, diabetes, hypothyroidism, underweight, malnourished or have an eating disorder consult your healthcare professional before you start any intermittent fasting program.